-Looking for fun and new things to try while staying in?
+Looking for ways to support emotional wellbeing or new things to try while staying in?
 Here are ways to help you keep your mind, body, and spirit well while physical distancing.

 Macalester Athletics is hosting virtual wellness sessions titled “Thrive in Place”.
 All are welcome to participate.
 Find additional home workouts from Mac Sports Performance on Instagram